Run the Jewels 3: Promotion

 The album's first single, "Talk to Me", was originally released on October 24, 2016, on Adult Swim's 2016 singles program.
 It was later released as the lead single of the album on November 4, 2016.
 The album's second single, "2100", was released on November 11, 2016.
 It features a guest appearance from American musician Boots.
 The album's third single, "Legend Has It", was released on December 2, 2016.
-Excerpts from "Legend Has It" were prominently used in the first teaser trailer for the 2018 Marvel movie Black Panther.
-The first teaser trailer, which premiered during Game 4 of the 2017 NBA Finals, was viewed 89 million times in 24 hours and was more tweeted about than the game itself.
+Excerpts from "Legend Has It" were prominently used in the first teaser trailer for the 2018 Marvel movie Black Panther, which premiered during Game 4 of the 2017 NBA Finals and was viewed 89 million times in 24 hours.

 Critical reception

 Run the Jewels 3 was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 88, based on 34 reviews.
 Aggregator AnyDecentMusic? gave it 8.5 out of 10, based on their assessment of the critical consensus.

 In Vice, Robert Christgau said the duo were "funnier, hookier, and kinder as well as brainier and more political" than before, while Chicago Tribune critic Greg Kot called the record "an album that megaphones its restlessness while retaining its wicked sense of fun".
 Dan Weiss of Consequence said, "So the blessing and the curse of Run the Jewels 3 is that it's still a Run the Jewels album, a promise that every song is good, nothing is bad, and depending on your mood you'll either bask in the lack of tempo changes, pulchritudinous song structures, and surprising hooks, or you'll seek out a more colorful record".
 Neil Z. Yeung of AllMusic said, "In short, RTJ3 is near perfect in its execution.
 They're so good at this that it seems almost unfair in its effortlessness".
 Clayton Purdom of The A.V.
 Club said, "Three albums deep, Killer Mike and El-P sound as hungry as ever, and the world is still full of Caesars with ripe throats".
 Paul MacInnes of The Guardian said, "The formula is probably becoming familiar, but its time is now".
 Roisin O'Connor of The Independent said, "Killer Mike and El-P bring typically sharp, visceral observations, chugging beats and superb guest artists onto their most successful studio effort to date".
 Joe Madden of NME said, "There's tonnes of fun to be had from absorbing the duo's fury, and El-P's sci-fi beats are as thrillingly big 'n' bad as ever".
 Sheldon Pearce of Pitchfork said, "It isn't quite as punchy as RTJ2, which was brutish in its tactics, with nonstop bangs and thrills, but RTJ3 is a triumph in its own right that somehow celebrates the success of a seemingly unlikely friendship and mourns the collapse of a nation all at once".